 But rather than dwell on something that did not work out, it is time to stay positive and start applying to jobs that will result in an audible yes!

 That is easy for me to say but how do you go about doing that?
 It starts with your attitude.

-In my two years at Notre Dame, the belief that my experience here has most strongly convinced me of is that to be successful in your job search, the #1 most important thing is your attitude.
+In my five years at Notre Dame, the belief that my experience here has most strongly convinced me of is that to be successful in your job search, the #1 most important thing is your attitude.
 Not your grades.
 Not your journal.
 Not your placement in the moot court tournament.
 Your attitude.

 If you stay positive, create a solid plan of the types of jobs you’re planning to apply for with a clear geographic area pinned down, relentlessly network, and participate in externships and activities consistent with your job plan, it will be difficult for you to fail.
 This is true if you have a 3.9 and it is true if you have a 3.0